groue/GRValidation/README.md

 - **Property validation**, as in "Name should not be empty."
 - **Global validation**, as in "Please provide an email or a phone number."
 - **Mutating validations**.
-Let's put value reparation to some use: for example, after successful validation of a user-provided phone number, one wants to update it with its formatted version.
+This is value reparation, put to some use: for example, after successful validation of a user-provided phone number, one wants to store its formatted version.

 Those two realms are represented by the two protocols `ValidationType` and `Validable`.